Bigdasgit/ARIAN/README.md

 # ARIAN
-Source code for the papers
+Source code for the paper, 'Empowering Speed Prediction with Auxiliary Feature-Aided Dependency Learning'

 # Dependancy